sparckles/starfyre/README.md

 ## Introduction:

 Starfyre is a library that allows you to build reactive frontends using only Python.
 With Starfyre, you can create interactive, real-time applications with minimal effort.
 Simply define your frontend as a collection of observables and reactive functions, and let Starfyre handle the rest.
+Starfyre is based on Pyscript for client side functions and uses the concept of `pyxides` when structuring code.

+- pyxide - translates to a container.
+Every component is a container.
+It can contain other components or HTML elements.